ColleagueRiley/Clipboard-Copy-Paste/README.md

 ### X11

-You'll need to initialize a few Atoms:
+You'll need to initialize a few Atoms via [`XInternAtom`](https://www.x.org/releases/X11R7.5/doc/man/man3/XInternAtom.3.html).
+[X Atoms](https://tronche.com/gui/x/xlib/window-information/properties-and-atoms.html) are used to ask for or send specific data or properties through X11.

 These should be initialized in your main function and declared globally